erenarkangil/RAG_for_circular_economy_articles/README.md

 # RAG System for PDF Processing

 This project implements a **Retrieval-Augmented Generation (RAG)** system for processing scientific PDF articles.
-The system extracts text from PDFs, generates embeddings, retrieves relevant document chunks using FAISS, and generates answers or summaries using GPT-2.
+The system extracts text from PDFs, generates embeddings, retrieves relevant document chunks, and generates answers or summaries using GPT-2.